aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 });
 ```

 Alternatively, use lookup methods to import security groups if you do not know the ID or the configuration details.
-Method `SecurityGroup.fromLookupByName` looks up a security group if the security group ID is unknown.
+Method `SecurityGroup.fromLookupByName` looks up a security group if the security group ID is unknown, and you can uniquely identify the security group by name or by name and owner.

 ```ts fixture=with-vpc
 const sg = ec2.SecurityGroup.fromLookupByName(this, 'SecurityGroupLookup', 'security-group-name', vpc);